bms-prog/NppVoicePlugin/README.md

 * Voice typing with speech recognition
 * Text-to-speech
 * Send spoken or selected text to your local Ollama AI
-* Support for English and Russian interface languages
+* Supports English and Russian interface languages ​​and 19 voice model languages.
 * Seamless integration with Notepad++
 * For detailed instructions on installing components, configuring, and using them, please see the Help section in the plugin menu.